DarwinNE/FidoCadJ/OSes/android/fidocadj/README.md

 When possible, the authors of the snippets have been contacted to gain explicit permission of using the code in an open source project.
-If you own the copyright of some of the reused code and you do not agree on its inclusion in the FidoCadJ project, contact us via the SourceForge forum and we will remove the offending code as fast as we can.
+If you own the copyright of some of the reused code and you do not agree on its inclusion in the FidoCadJ project, open an Issue on GitHub and we will remove the offending code as fast as we can.

 6 - Licensing